Kelechi-Okorie/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 File 3-puts.c - prints a string to stdout
 File 4-print_rev.c - prints a string in reverse
 File 5-rev_string.c - reverses a string
+File 6-puts2.c - prints every other character of a string